tlwilliams895/gis-devops/src/week05/spring-application/index.rst

 Next we will have to add those dependencies to our project.

 Towards the bottom of your file you should find a separate dependencies section.
-It should already have implementation, runtimeOnly, and testImplementation statements, we don't want to change those.
+It should already have a few ``implementation``, ``runtimeOnly``, and ``testImplementation`` statements, which should not be changed

 We just want to add the following three statements.